jsxstyle/jsxstyle/README.md

 );
 ```

 This is just a straightforward transformation into the React of today.
+You can also do this at runtime too if you want (both are included in the repo)

 ### Extract the literal CSS into a stylesheet